ilyasergey/YSC4231/source/week-05-monitors.rst

    }
  }

-Notive that the threads wait and signal on the two different contional variables, ``condEven`` and ``condOdd``.
+Notice that the threads wait and signal on the two different continual variables, ``condEven`` and ``condOdd``.
 Nevertheless, this does not violate mutual exclusion, as ``await()`` and ``signal()`` are still associated with the same lock object.
 However, multiple condition